e-democracy/edem.group.messages.topicsdigest/README.txt

 The rb parameter is also appended to the E-Democracy logo URL.
 In this case, rb is set using the format 'topicsdigest-<groupID>-YYYY-MM-DD'.
-Using this format, a search can be done via Google Analytics to see roughly how many topicsdigest emails are opened per group per day (assuming email clients load images).
+Using this format, a search can be done on the access logs of e-democracy.org to see roughly how many topicsdigest emails are opened per group per day (assuming email clients load images).